 Prav, if I may call him that, arrived in this country December of last year having moved from the USA.
-He also bought his dogs with him, my wife and her Dogwalks team looked after them while they were in “doggy prison” as Prav called it.
+He also bought his dogs with him and my wife and her (now, sadly, no longer able to offer the service due to new regulations from quarantine) Dogwalks team looked after them while they were in “doggy prison” as Prav called it.

 It’s not a prison!
 It’s more of a four-legged friends detention centre.
 It’s not that bad…

 His arrival here though, really was a baptism of fire!
 When he got here, it was very hot and bushfires were raging in both Tasmania and New South Wales.

 Prav has copied me in on some of his emails to his mates, I hope he doesn’t mind doing this, but here are some of his quotes…